ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 ### 1. Book in advance really worth it
 -----------------------------------
-While I searched to keep low my travel expenses I waited too much to buy tickets.
+While I was searching to keep low my travel expenses I waited too much to buy tickets.
 If you don't want pay high fees you must buy all tickets in advance!
 ps: this is particularly true for low cost companies (ryanair, easyjet) **but is also valid for train and ferries!**